mhaddaou/inception-42/README.md

 `ssl_certificate` should be your primary certificate combined with the intermediate certificate that you made in the previous step (e.g., your_domain_name.crt).<br>

 `ssl_certificate_key` should be the .key file generated when you created the CSR.
+`ssl_protocols` directive is used to specify which SSL/TLS protocol versions should be enabled on a virtual host in Nginx.
+SSL/TLS is a security protocol that is used to encrypt data transmitted between a client and a server.<br>

+In this particular example, the directive specifies that only the TLSv1.3 protocol should be enabled.
+TLS (Transport Layer Security) is a successor to the SSL (Secure Sockets Layer) protocol and is used to secure the transmission of data on the internet.<br>

+`TLSv1.3` is the latest version of the TLS protocol and offers improved security compared to previous versions.
+It is designed to be more resistant to attacks and provides better performance.<br>